 Household chores and caregiving tasks become opportunities for self-examination, lessons in relationships, and liberating moments of selflessness.
-Miller’s brilliant piece of prose explains how attending to daily tasks with awareness and a loving, open heart, will lead us to fall in love with our lives!
+Miller’s brilliant piece of prose explains how attending to daily tasks with awareness and a loving, open heart, will lead us to fall in love with our lives.

-A bit about the author:
+A bit about the author, Karen Maezen Miller:

 Karen Maezen Miller is a Zen Buddhist priest and sensai, a wife, a mother, and an expert “laundress.”
 She is also the author of the book, Momma Zen.
 She teaches at Hazy Moon Zen in Los Angeles and at workshops and retreats around the country.

-To learn more about Karen Maezen Miller, visit her website at:KarenMaezenMiller.com.
+To learn more about Karen Maezen Miller or to purchase this fabulous book, visit KarenMaezenMiller.com.

 2 replies on “Book Review: Hand Wash Cold: care instructions for an ordinary life by Karen Maezen Miller”

 This review could not have come at a better time!
 Thank you!!